 In this condition breathing is interrupted during sleep, thereby disturbing your sleep schedule.

 Sleeping Positions During Pregnancy

 Sleeping posture during pregnancy plays a vital role in all the trimesters.
 Practicing sleeping on the side will be very helpful as you progress through your pregnancy.

-Many doctors recommend that pregnant women sleep on their left side because it prevents the uterus pressuring the liver.
-It also improves circulation to the heart and allows easy flow of blood to the foetus, uterus and kidneys.
+Many doctors recommend that pregnant women sleep on their left side, because it prevents the uterus from pressuring the liver.
+It also improves circulation to the heart, and allows easy flow of blood to the foetus, uterus and kidneys.

 Try using pillows to get a comfortable sleeping position.
 Using a rolled-up blanket for your back may give some relief.
 You can consult your physician to help you in deciding a good sleeping position in pregnancy that provides you maximum comfort.

 Insomnia is a condition wherein you have difficulty falling asleep, staying asleep, or both.
 Women experience insomnia during pregnancy, but it is very common during the first and third trimesters.

 Anxiousness, nausea, back pain, leg cramps, frequent urination, and shortness of breath are some of the reasons for insomnia.
 Although you cannot completely avoid sleep discomforts, there are some tips that can help you get better sleep during pregnancy.